 The Stabat Mater by Pergolesi is one of the most famous settings of the medieval poem about the Virgin Mary’s outpouring of grief while standing at the cross.
 This characterisation of the Virgin Mary is often cited as one of the most powerful examples of emotional expression in music.
 The text focuses on the manifestation of her overwhelming sorrow and Pergolesi expertly manipulates his harmonies to not only express this grief, but to heighten the agony that the listener also feels through techniques such as prolonged cadences and delayed resolutions.
 You as the listener are not meant to feel sorry for the mother figure; you are meant to feel her pain.

 It is through the raw emotion of Pergolesi’s musical setting that another example of female presence can also be found.
-This presence has arisen through the 18th century male chauvinism that is evident in criticism of the time.
+This presence arose through the 18th-century male chauvinism that is evident in criticism of the time.
 On the one hand, Pergolesi was praised for his portrayal of female emotion and the way it had the power to affect those who listened to the point that it caused people to weep when they heard the music.
-Some critics, however, managed to convince themselves that the potent expression would encourage outcries of feeling in the more ‘effeminate male hearts’ and that Pergolesi’s ability to stir emotion was also a sign of his own femininity.
-Words such as ‘weak’ and ‘pathetic’ cropped up in 18th century reviews of Pergolesi’s writing and insinuated that the composer pandered to the turbulence of female sensibility over the rationality and strength of what was perceived to be masculine.
+Some critics, however, managed to convince themselves that the potent expression would encourage outcries of feeling in the more ‘effeminate male hearts’ and that Pergolesi’s ability to stir emotion was also a sign of his femininity.
+Words such as ‘weak’ and ‘pathetic’ cropped up in 18th-century reviews of Pergolesi’s writing and insinuated that the composer pandered to the turbulence of female sensibility over the rationality and strength of what was perceived to be masculine.
 We could sit and speculate about the fragility of these critics’ masculinity, but their comments seem redundant when we consider the popularity of Pergolesi’s work.
 The female presence, through both the Virgin Mary’s depiction and the so-called ‘femininity’ of the music, has withstood the test of time and the Stabat Mater continues to be praised for its power.

 Vivaldi’s Gloria is also immersed in female inspiration.
 The composer was employed at the Ospedale della Pietà, a girls’ orphanage in Venice, for nearly forty years.
 The orphanage received a great deal of funding, perhaps because the girls who lived at the Ospedale were often the illegitimate daughters of the wealthy noblemen of the city who had engaged in illicit affairs.
 The generous endowments and donations meant the girls of the Ospedale could participate in activities such as musical training.
 The governing board of the Ospedale saw musical participation as a healthy way to promote morality and instil modesty in the girls and therefore a significant amount of time and money was poured into these programmes to help the music at the Ospedale flourish.
 Over time, girls were admitted into the orphanage with a bias towards those who displayed musical flair, and the ensembles and the choir at the Ospedale slowly but surely built up a well-earned reputation.